emmettirl/HSRRedemptionCodes/README.md

 I have no idea if Hoyoverse will ban you for using this program.
 Use at your own risk.

-## Requirements
-- Python 3.13 (older versions may work, but I have not tested them)
-- Selenium
-- BeautifulSoup
-- Chrome WebDriver (downloaded automatically by the program)

 ## How to use
 1. Download the latest [Release](https://github.com/emmettirl/HSRRedemptionCodes/releases) and run the executable.